 How does the Eyegaze Edge speech generating device improve communication in the home?

-Families who come to LC Technologies Inc. for eye gaze communication solutions come to us as they are experiencing communication declines in the home with their loved ones.
+Families who come to Eyegaze Inc. for eye gaze communication solutions come to us as they are experiencing communication declines in the home with their loved ones.
 Since communication is a shared activity, not only do these declines impact the individual who has lost their voice, but greatly impact relationships with family members, caregivers and friends as well.

 With declines in speaking ability before receiving an eye gaze communication device, an individual often experiences: